franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu6.png' width='200'>

+As you can see, the last entry of the list above, `hammerspoon = 'Hammerspoon'`, doesn't show in the actual menu; that actually only happens if the integration of Hammerspoon's menu into EnhancedSpaces' is enabled - see directly below.

 ### Including Hammerspoon's Menu in EnhancedSpaces'
 For including Hammerspoon's menu in EnhancedSpaces', add the following to your `init.lua`: